GPS Satellites: The Complete Guide to Global system Satellite Systems

 • Satellite orbits follow specific inclination angles of 55 degrees

-• This inclination provides optimal coverage for most populated areas
+• This inclination provides effective coverage for most populated areas

 • Ground stations monitor orbital parameters and track satellite positions continuously